codejonas1/FindingShortestPath/README.md

 # FindingShortestPath

-Algoritms which finding shortest path and MST (Minimum Spaning Tree) in graph and matrix.
+Algorithms which finding shortest path and MST (Minimum Spaning Tree) in graph and matrix.

-Implemented algoritms:
+# Implemented algorithms:
 1. Kruskal MST
 2. Dijkstra